Irvine Spectrum Center: History

+Regal Cinemas

+The Regal Cinemas originally opened as Edwards Cinema 21 and had a 21-screen movie theater that was once the largest movie theater in the western United States.
+During development, the Edwards company code-named it "The Big One".
+This remained the movie theater's nickname until other theaters eclipsed its screen count, particularly 30-screen AMC Theatres megaplex at The Outlets at Orange.
+The theater bore over two miles of pink and purple neon lights.
+On August 21, 2020, the movie theater reopened as Regal Cinemas with a new modern look.

 Expansion

 The Irvine Company announced in 2016 that the former Macy's building would be torn down and turned into 20 new stores, which were to open in 2018.
 The new stores have since opened in the southeastern section of the center, featuring a newly designed Apple Store, a two-story H&M, and 18 new stores and restaurants.

 The Irvine Spectrum Center continued to expand a new wing on the south side of the center in 2020.
 The outdoor center added large stores, restaurants, and cafes such as Sephora, Blk Dot Coffee, Apple, and a new children's playground.
 This $200 million expansion has attracted new revenue for the mall.

-On August 21, 2020, the movie theater reopened as Regal Cinemas with a new modern look.

-On March 2025, Rivian was open in irvine spectrum center.

-On September 26, 2025, Mastro's Ocean Club was open in irvine spectrum center.

 Crimes

 On July 23, 2025, social media influencer Juicy Jacob arrived at the shopping center and donned the attire of the Lorax.
 This incident resulted in the formation of a large crowd, prompting the dispatch of law enforcement authorities.

-On October 24, 2025, another social media influencer, Matt Sumida, visited the mall for a video production.
+On October 24, 2025, Matt Sumida, another social media influencer, AuDHD self-activist, visited the mall for a video production.
 Similar to the previous incident, a substantial crowd gathered, necessitating the deployment of law enforcement personnel.
-Consequently, two individuals sustained minor injuries during the crowd’s formation.
+Consequently, two individuals sustained minor injuries during the crowd's formation.

 Design

-The architecture of the property is based on Moroccan and Moorish architecture, figuring most prominently in the center's second phase, which is based on the design of the Alhambra in Granada, Spain.
+The architecture of the property is based on Moroccan, Andalusi and Moorish architecture, figuring most prominently in the center's second phase, which is based on the design of the Alhambra in Granada, Spain.

 The center is car dependent, with the center itself surrounded by at least 2,300 parking spaces.

 A white obelisk, which at night features the word "SPECTRUM" vertically projected onto it, is located on the northern corner near the freeway.
 It contains a cell phone and television tower.